-There are a few things to ensure before using the product.
+There are several things to ensure before you start using Experience APIs.
 If you're unsure about any of the points here, we're happy to help assess your use case.

-This is the most obvious requirement: you should be able to modify the source code in each component of the system in which you'd like to embed personalization.
-This might be your server-side, your client website and apps, or both: it is not rare to have decision making done in the server whilst data collection is made directly from the client.
+This is the most obvious requirement: You should be able to modify the source code in each component of the system in which you'd like to embed personalization.
+This might be your server side, your client website and apps, or both: It isn't rare for decision to be made in the server while data collection is done directly from the client.

-For pages that are fully cached, so that everyone who visits these pages sees the same thing, there is no way to personalize that page unless via some layer of post-processing.
-Our classic integration via a client-side is actually a good way to modify content in such pages.
-If you wish to personalize pages via API as you're rendering them, the final page layout needs to be composed dynamically embedding any chosen variations.
+For pages that are fully cached, so that everyone who visits these pages sees the same thing, there is no way to personalize that page except through some layer of post-processing.
+Our client-side integration provides a good way to modify content on such pages.
+If you want to personalize pages via API as you're rendering them, the final page layout needs to be composed dynamically, embedding any chosen variations.

-However, this does not mean that all elements have to be fully re-built!
-To the contrary, you're encouraged to use techniques such as fragment caching to only re-render the parts that are really dynamic in the page.
-If the dynamic portion of the page is below-the-fold and can be loaded asynchronously, you can decide to load that part as a separate process after you've done displaying the cached above-the-fold content.
+However, this does not mean that all elements have to be fully rebuilt.
+On the contrary, you're encouraged to use techniques such as fragment caching to re-render only the parts that are really dynamic on the page.
+If the dynamic portion of the page is below the fold and can be loaded asynchronously, you can decide to load that part as a separate process after you've done displaying the cached above-the-fold content.

-Our API gateway is currently hosted in two locations: one in the United States and the other in the European Union.
+Our API gateway is currently hosted in two locations: One in the United States and the other in the European Union.
 Note that these are two separate and complete instances of our system and no data is shared between them.
 This setup makes it easier to comply with local regulations on data privacy, especially within the EU.
-When starting to use our product, your Customer Success Manager will assign your account to the appropriate instance based on your needs.
+When you begin your journey with Dynamic Yield, your Customer Success Manager assigns your account to the appropriate instance.

-- Our US-based servers are located in AWS North Virginia's data center, fondly known as us-east-1 region.
+- Our US-based servers are located in the AWS North Virginia data center, also known as us-east-1 region.

-- Our European servers are located in AWS Frankfurt data center, or eu-central-1 region.
+- Our European servers are located in the AWS Frankfurt data center, or eu-central-1 region.

-Please ensure your servers, and any other components making synchronous calls to get content variations where latency is important, have good connectivity to the servers in your chosen Dynamic Yield location.
+Ensure that your servers, and any other components making synchronous calls to get content variations where latency is important, have good connectivity to the servers in your chosen Dynamic Yield location.
 Even if you're not using AWS, many other providers have good connectivity to the nearest AWS regions.
-Moreover, please see the tips in the Best Practices section on how to further optimize your network calls.
+See also the tips in the Best Practices article for ways to further optimize your network calls.